survivejs/webpack-book/manuscript/extending/01_loaders.md

 ...
 ```

-To run tests, you can simply invoke `npm test`.
+To run tests, you can invoke `npm test`.
 To run the test setup in the watch mode, you can use `npm run test:watch`.

 ### Test Structure

-Given this project is so small, I ended up writing all my tests into a single file.
-The following excerpt should give you a better idea of what they look like.
+I ended up writing all my tests into a single file in this project.
+The following excerpt should give you a better idea of the tests.
 There are a couple of webpack loader specific tweaks in place to make it easier to test them:

 **test.js**